This is a library for sending and receiving DMX codes using the Arduino plattform or a ATmega168 (or similar) processor.

 // setup a slower baud rate _DMXSerialBaud(115200); // and send a 0 byte _DMXSerialWrite((uint8_t)0);

-You can find this code that starts sending a complete DMX package and the interrupt service routine continuously sends out the DMX values in the DMXController mode.
+You can find this code in the interrupt service routine to start a complete DMX package and continuously sending out the DMX values in the DMXController mode.

 A design for a DMX Shield that works with this library can be found in the article: DMX Shield.